aivanzhang/panda_patrol/README.md

 ## Features
 This section describes the features of Panda Patrol at a high level.
 See [demo](#demo) for a short walkthrough of each feature.
 See [wiki](https://github.com/aivanzhang/panda_patrol/wiki) to learn how to implement each feature and more details.

+### Generate Data Tests
+Don't know what data tests to write?
+No problem.
+Panda Patrol can generate data tests for you.
+Just pass in the headers, a preview of the data, and optional additional context.

 ### Data Test Results
 Write Python-based data tests right within your pipelines.
 Panda Patrol will store the results of each data test — the test code, logs, return value, start time, end time, exception (if any), and more — in a database.
 These results can be tracked in a general dashboard (with high level context like test status) and a dashboard for each pipeline run (with all the context w.r.t. the test).